 - Leads to trouble in one Lucky Luke album which involves a troupe of actors.
 Lucky is accused of a crime, and when the actor of a Dastardly Whiplash-like villain defends Luke, the settlers only get angrier.

-- In Galaxy Quest, the actors in a science fiction TV show are believed to be real heroes by fans from outer space.
+- In Galaxy Quest, the washed-up actors from a Star Trek Expy are believed to be real spacefaring heroes by a race of cable-stealing aliens whose culture has no concept of any kind of untruth, including fiction.
 Of course, they eventually rise to the challenge.

 - And it isn't just the fans from outer space who conflate the two; their die-hard human fans on Earth sometimes have the same problem:

 Brandon: But I want you to know that I'm not a complete brain case, okay?
 I understand completely that it's just a TV show.
 I know there's no beryllium sphere, no digital conveyor, no ship...

 Nesmith: It's all real.

 Brandon: Oh my God, I knew it.
 I knew it!
 I KNEW IT!